Click here for the PAST COVID-19 emerging and re-emerging waves Virtual conference IN 2021 Background…

 Every organization has a standard and quality of data storage and retrieval.
 This impacts the standard and defines the volume of traffic the database draws.
 Data quality concepts ensure that the data stored in an organizational database is compliant with the organization’s standards and requirements.

-In doing so, it applies a set of rules on a specific or complete dataset, and stores it in the target database.
-On the other hand, data integrity deals with the accuracy and completeness of data present in the database.
-Data integrity covers all aspects of data quality and advances further by executing several rules and procedures that oversee how information is entered, deposited, transmitted, and many more.
+Special Journal of Public Health, Nutrition, and Dietetics applies a set of rules to a specific or complete dataset, and stores it in the target database.
+Special Journal of Public Health, Nutrition, and Dietetics is interested in the accuracy and completeness of data present in the database and all aspects of data quality and advances further by executing several rules and procedures that oversee how information is entered, deposited, transmitted, and many more.

 The physical integrity of data is protected against external factors, such as natural disasters, power outages, or hackers.
 Moreover, human faults, storage attrition, and several other problems can also make it unmanageable for data operators to obtain information from a database.
 The print database is subject to external forces and interference to ensure that stored data are not retrieved when needed.